 - foods high in sugar, such as corn syrup, maple syrup, and raw cane sugar

 Taking pre- and probiotics can also help keep your gut bacteria in balance.
 These supplements contain cultures of specific bacteria that you can eat, drink, or take as medications.
 Talk to your doctor about which types of pre- or probiotics you’ll need to keep your microbiota balanced.

 Dysbiosis is usually mild and can be treated through medication and lifestyle changes.
-But if left untreated, dysbiosis can lead to chronic conditions, including IBS or celiac disease.
+But if left untreated, dysbiosis can lead to chronic conditions, including IBS.